IronCoreLabs/ironcorelabs.github.io/technology/index.md

   header="True Security and Privacy" box1imageClass="img-zero-visibility h100"
   box1head="Zero Knowledge"
   box1body='With IronCore, private keys stay on client devices.
-Servers never see private keys.
+Servers never see decrypted private keys.
 Equally important, private keys are never shared with other devices, users or servers.' box2imageClass="img-padlock-inside h100" box2head="End-to-End" box2body="Encryption and decryption happen only at the point of use, on client devices like laptops and mobile phones.
 Data is locked through its full lifecycle: in-transit, at-rest and at every stage in-between including in-memory on the server."